geudde/attic-chest/pages/03.season-2/09.meeting-21/05.nicol/docs.md

 <div class="author">Mr Porden</div>

-Nicol whom Heaven hath blest with wine and oil
+Nicol whom heaven hath blest with wine and oil
 Proud steeds, a spacious house, and gardens fair
 And eke released from thrift and sordid toil
-Which he who lacketh Fortune’s gifts must bear
+Which he who lacketh fortune’s gifts must bear
-Whether thou por’st on Coke with studious air
+Whether thou por’st on coke with studious air
 Or to thy white buck wed’st the virgin doe
 Or dreams’t of woolsacks in thine elbow chair
 Or mark’st how sunshine makes the turnips grow